dcamron/metpy-hytest-2024/README.md

 </div>

-# NSF Unidata Presents MetPy for USGS HyTEST
+# MetPy for Analysis and Visualization of Weather Data in Python
+*NSF Unidata, USGS HyTEST, May 2024*

 ### :keyboard: Getting set up
 For this workshop, we have two separate ways you can live code, work ahead, and follow along.